android/health-samples/README.md

 Demonstrates receiving background data updates from Health Services using `PassiveMonitoringClient`.

-**PassiveEvents**
+**PassiveGoals**

-Demonstrates receiving event notifications in the background from Health Services using `PassiveMonitoringClient`.
+Demonstrates receiving goal notifications in the background from Health Services using `PassiveMonitoringClient`.

 **MeasureData**